Deep dive

 If your legal team is starting from scratch with data analytics, you won’t be able to measure everything immediately.
 Avoid overwhelming the team by choosing some simple (but relevant) metrics to get in the habit of tracking and reporting regularly.

-To build a thriving analytics arm within your legal team, you have to foster a data-driven culture.
-One way to do that is to recognize and celebrate when your team achieves a goal or milestone—whether that’s improving a KPI or simply setting up the logistics necessary to begin tracking the relevant data.
+To build a thriving analytics arm within your legal team, foster a data-driven culture.
+One way to do that is to recognize and celebrate when your team achieves a goal or milestone, whether that’s improving a KPI or simply setting up the logistics necessary to begin tracking the relevant data.

 Executives are more likely to support legal initiatives when they see measurable impact.
-Use simple, visual reports (dashboards, charts) and frame data in a way that shows your team’s strategic impact on the business—e.g., cost savings, risk reduction, efficiency gains, etc.
+Use simple, visual reports (dashboards, charts) and frame data to show your team’s strategic impact on the business, e.g., cost savings, risk reduction, efficiency gains, etc.

 To improve this KPI, the company implemented a modern legal intake and matter management platform and achieved a 50% reduction in time-to-close.
 The centralized system streamlined request handling, significantly accelerating resolution times.
-These improvements allowed the legal team to leverage data for justifying resource allocation and process enhancements.
+These improvements allowed the legal team to leverage data to justify resource allocation and process enhancements.

 “It’s helping us go to other departments, such as Deal Desk and Finance, and identify where things are sitting and the ‘why’ behind bottlenecks.
 It's nice to see the reporting because we can really hone in on where we need to create more efficiencies across the organization.” - Jess Orlando, Legal Operations Lead, 8x8